VaishnaviRasane/API-data-to-Database/README.md

 # API-data-to-Database-using-Postgres
-This project aims to build an ETL pipeline to fetch a data from opensource API to database.
-I am using Python, SQL and Postgres to build a data pipeline.
+This project aims to build an ETL pipeline using python to fetch a data from opensource API to database.
+I am using Python, SQL and MariaDB to build a data pipeline.

 ## Project Roles
 * [Vaishnavi Prakash Rasane](https://vaishnavirasane.github.io/Vaishnavi-Rasane/) - Core Developer